benmaier/fincoretails/README.md

 ### Distributions

 Every distribution is treated as a separate module in this package.
-There's one module that makes all these distributions accessible as a list.
+There's one list that makes all these distributions accessible.

 ```python
 from fincoretails import distributions
 ```

 will give you this list:

 ```python
 distributions = [
              # constant core (uniform distribution), power-law tail